AdobeDocs/marketo.en/help/marketo/product-docs/reporting/email-insights/email-insights-overview.md

 **Filters**

 Used advanced [filters](/help/marketo/product-docs/reporting/email-insights/filtering-in-email-insights.md) to break down results by Audience, Content, or Platform.
-The same filters apply to both Analytics and Sends.
+The same filters apply to both [!UICONTROL Analytics] and [!UICONTROL Sends].

 ![](assets/filter.png)